 Russia may have special requirements before the deadline:

 While all prescription and OTC serialization and traceability are required by 2020, Russia also holds two lists of crucial and expensive medicines that require serialization before the 2020 deadline.
 The first are medications used to treat a list of diseases, including hemophilia, cystic fibrosis, and multiple sclerosis, which are rare and expensive to treat.
 The second includes medications considered vital and essential.
-Both require serialization long by 2019.
+Both potentially require serialization before 2019.

 Russia’s complex serialization and traceability regulations will be a challenge for all pharma companies.
 Manufacturers need to act now to be compliant by the January 1, 2020 deadline.
 Unlike regulations in other parts of the world, Russia requires the complete serialization and traceability of OTC medications.
 Manufacturers who produce OTC medications need to make sure that their manufacturing lines are ready.
 Companies who have yet to start converting their lines need to start now.